-Mitch has a Masters of Psychology degree from Columbia University in New York and a Bachelor of Commerce from the University of Sydney.
-He has done specialised study under leading global psychology teachers including Harvard’s Dr Dan Brown and UCLA’s Dr Dan Siegel.
-He is accredited in Mental Health First Aid (MHFA) and is a trained Lifeline Crisis Support phone operator.
+Mitch has a Master’s degree in Psychology from Columbia University in New York, and a Bachelor’s degree in Commerce from the University of Sydney.
+He has studied under Harvard Psychologists, is an accredited Menta Health First Aid Officer & is a volunteer at Lifeline.

 He is completely willing to work with clients to create the most appropriate, engaging and customised talk to suit the needs of the organisation and the goals they are trying to achieve with cultural change and wellbeing initiatives to complement existing programs & values.

 Mitch Wallis - Mental Health Keynote TrailerMitch Wallis is an emerging leader in the Millennial generation with a lifelong mission to empower others to overcome suffering and reimagine the healing potential of the mind through the power of storytelling, conversation & living with authenticity.

 Heart On My Sleeve Movement for Mental HealthThe Heart On Your Sleeve Movement is a human-led human-grown social campaign designed to break down the stigma of mental health amongst young millennials.
 Talk to anyone who has a mental health challenge and you will get the same answer: on the outside it may seem like society has made big steps forward accepting mental illness, but there is still a strong stigma in this country.
 People are quick to label others (consciously or subconsciously) as weak, crazy, boring or “too much effort”.
 There may be an epidemic of suicide, but the real underlying problem is the epidemic of loneliness.
 The numbers tell us that things aren’t getting better, and something needs to change.

 5 Steps to Maintaining Mental Health during Corona Virus